ronnyismael1/discord_welcome_bot/README.md

 ## Workflow
 1. Person joins server, bot sees there's new person either from watching the welcome channel or some other API.
-2. Bot will send private DM to new person, and also send message to private bot channel notifying admins that it successfully detected new user and prompted them.
+2. Bot will send them a message in a private new thread maybe called #start-here, and also send message to private bot channel notifying admins that it successfully detected new user and prompted them.
-3. The private DM will say hello, and then begin to prompt them with questionnaire
+3. The private thread will say hello, and then begin to prompt them with questionnaire
 4. New person will respond to questionnaire and the bot will record their answers
 5. The bot will take their answers and create them a custom "My Lore" image
 6. Bot will send the image to the user and tell them to post it in the introduction channel